 Sports betting is legal in Nigeria, as the Nigerian Lottery Regulatory Commission regulates brick-and-mortar and online activities.
 The industry is quite relevant for the country, as it represents an income source for the state and provides jobs and business for small and medium local companies.

+Yes, sports betting is legal in Kenya.
 In Kenya, sports betting was legalized in 1966 when the Betting and Licensing Board was established.
 Online operations were only regulated in 2011 when the federal government made them legal.

 Sports betting is huge in the Asia Pacific region, with APAC’s market size reaching a staggering $21 billion in 2021.

 India is one of the countries where sports betting is legal only when it comes to horse racing, considered a game of skill.